Plan Ahead: Avoid Unnecessary Funeral Expenses

 How does life insurance contribute to funeral planning?

-Are there any local financial aids or programs for funeral costs in Houston?
+Are there any local financial aid programs for funeral costs in Houston?